September 14, 2022

 - behavioral events and any other custom attributes.

-Workflows give you the ability to distribute campaigns in different environments.
-You can segment recipients based on their attributes, membership in a specific group, event parameters, etc.
+Workflows give you the ability to distribute marketing campaigns in different environments.
+You can segment customers based on their attributes, membership in a specific group, event parameters, etc.

 Adjustment takes place in the block builder where it is possible to create message chains with the logic of various complexity.